-Goal 4 - Technology-Utilize technology to enhance academic and institutional services and processes
+Goal 4 - Technology: Utilize technology to enhance academic and institutional services and processes

-- Develop and deliver an enhanced Del Mar College mobile application that provides real-time student access to Del Mar College resources anywhere/anytime. - Develop and deliver a mobile application for Ask-the-Viking. - Develop and deliver mobile application functionalities for the College's emergency alert system. - Develop and deliver mobile application functionalities to enable students to register, add or drop, perform financial aid activities in a mobile device. - Migrate productivity tools, such as Microsoft Office, to the cloud.
-(Office 365) - Acquire, develop, and deliver enhanced 24/7 cloud based technology to provide financial aid student support services. (e.g. Socle) - Acquire, develop, and deliver an automatic inbound transcript articulation system to enhance student advising processes.
-(Hyland) - Acquire, develop, and deliver a college-wide cloud based application to improve institutional "big data" analytics. (e.g. Civitas) - Enhance Continuing Education, Workforce and Corporate Services data and enrollment systems. - Acquire, develop, and deliver a college-wide cloud based application to enhance degree audit services and student retention initiatives. (e.g. Civitas) - Strengthen coordination of programming between Continuing Education and Workforce and Credit department. - Develop and formalize communication between Information Technology and user constituents. - Strengthen collaboration between College Relations and Information Technology to improve communication using new and emerging technology, such as mobile apps. - Migrate collaborative tools such as e-mail to the cloud for access anytime, anywhere, via any device. - Acquire, develop, and deliver virtual desktop services where appropriate. - Acquire, develop, and deliver cloud based data storage services where appropriate for anywhere, anytime secure data access. - Research and implement donor management software. - Collaborate with all partners to perform research and development for the advancement of technology utilization locally. (independent school districts, businesses and industries) - Host an advanced technology conference to explore and share technology advancements with local independent school districts and businesses.
+- Launch enhanced DMC mobile app that provides students real-time access to DMC resources. - Develop and deliver mobile functionalities for Ask the Viking. - Develop and deliver mobile functionalities for DMCAlert emergency notification system. - Provide mobile functionalities for student admission, registration, and financial aid processes. - Migrate productivity tools such as Microsoft Office to the Cloud (Office 365). - Provide 24/7 Cloud-based technology for financial aid and other student support services. - Acquire and launch automatic, inbound transcript articulation system to enhance student advising processes. - Incorporate a college-wide, Cloud-based application to improve institutional "big data" analytics.
+(Civitas Illume). - Enhance Community Education, Workforce and Corporate Services data and enrollment systems.
+(Elevate) - Operationalize a college-wide, Cloud-based application degree audit and related student retention initiatives (e.g. Civitas Degree Map) for predictive analytics of student and course data. - Strengthen coordination of Community Education, Workforce and credit course programming. - Improve communication/collaboration between Information Technology and user constituents.

-Goal 5 - Advocacy-Advance the College mission through effective governance and positioning
+- Disseminate Information relating to adoption of new and emerging technology projects, building community awareness and marketing. - Continue to provide adequate internet infrastructure college-wide. - Migrate collaborative tools to the Cloud. - Acquire, develop and deliver virtual desktop services where appropriate. - Refine Cloud-based data storage services where appropriate for universal secure data access. - Research and implement donor management software. - Advance community-wide technology utilization for research and collaboration (ISDs, business and industry). - Host technology conferences to explore and share technology advancements with local ISDs and businesses.

-Maximize strategic communication efforts to promote key messages to selected target audiences.
+Goal 5 - Advocacy: Advance the College mission through effective governance and positioning

-- Integrate college communication and technology processes to implement best emerging communication practices. - Manage the College "brand" to best position the College. - Maximize linkages with elected officials, opinion leaders and educational organizations to position the College as a leader in student and community success. - Utilize efforts of College Regents, Foundation Trustees and College supports to reach College goals. - Utilize analytics and feedback to continually improve the College's position in the community and throughout educational arenas nationwide. - Maximize student and alumni success stories to enhance the positioning of the College. - Provide effective Board orientation and professional development options to clearly define roles and maximize Regents' effectiveness. - Communicate with state and federal legislative officials on issues impacting the College.
+- Maximize strategic communication efforts to promote key messages to selected target audiences. - Integrate innovative College communication and technology processes to realize maximum instructional positioning and promotion. - Manage the College "brand" to best position the College within the community, as well as regionally and nationally as appropriate. - Position the College as a leader in student and community success with elected officials, opinion leaders and educational organizations. - Engage area business, industry and community organizations to support College instructional initiatives as appropriate. - Strengthen the College's profile in the community by promoting faculty and staff involvement in leading and serving other civic, service and nonprofit organizations. - Review and update on College program advisory boards. - Utilize efforts of College Regents, Foundation Trustees and College supporters to reach College goals. - Engage local government, educational and non-profit entities in collaborative technology innovations. - Utilize analytics and feedback to continually improve the College's position throughout educational and industry arenas locally and nationwide. - Maximize student and alumni success stories to enhance the positioning of the College. - Seek additional venues to promote student and faculty performance, publication and success. - Position the Foundation to share the mission and impact of the College with the community. - Provide effective Board orientation and professional development options to clearly define roles and maximize Regents' and Trustees' contributions to the College. - Communicate with local, state and federal legislative officials on issues impacting the College. - Enhance the collaborative efforts of all employee councils to promote shared governance.

-Goal 6 - Partnerships-Expand opportunities for mutually-beneficial alliances
+Goal 6 - Partnerships: Expand opportunities for mutually-beneficial alliances